 Familiar Mythic Arena is a turn-based advanced strategy card game.
 You start the game by picking out the cards you want to use and build your deck.
 On your turn you have the options of playing a Familiar (commonly called Pets for short), Elyth, Runes, and Item cards to put out into the Arena in front of you.
 Battle occurs every turn, with the ultimate goal of out strategizing your opponent and being the first to gain 3 Victory Points by winning battles against your opponent’s pets!

 Below is a short summary on the game play along with some videos to help you.
 You’ll need to read through the complete rules to get all the details however.
 You can download the full rulebook here:Last updated 8/26/2019 for small text clarifications.

 If you have any further questions on any of the game mechanics or need some help, please contact us at anytime!
-We’re working to fill out a more thorough FAQ, and also a play through video of an example game is in the works!
+We’re working to fill out our FAQ page, and also a play through video of an example game is in the works!

 When you purchase a game, it will include the following:

 - 1 small sized box 3.5” x 5.5” (9 x 14cm)